 When we rode our bikes and played ball, we did not have the same array of electronic options.
 If we had the same choices that our children now have, we would be spending too much time interacting with electronic screens as well (the average child in the US spends over 50 hours/week in front of some type of electronic screen!).
 In fact, many of us adults do as well.

 I am not among the legions who see technology as an evil that is to be feared.

 I, however, do believe that we need to think through the ramifications of these changes.

 Before I say more about this, let me share an analogy.
 I have been talking with some doctors and nutritionists about refined carbohydrates.
 It turns out that our distant ancestors ate mostly proteins and fat with some fruits and vegetables thrown in.
 Massive cultivation and processing of rice, corn and wheat did not really begin in earnest until 4000-5000 years ago.
 As a result, our bodies are not designed to process large amounts of simple carbohydrates.
 When we started to do so, we began to put an additional burden on our pancreases and to create insulin-related issues, like diabetes.

-Things are even worse when you start to introduce snacks that are specially designed to appeal to our tastes that are almost entirely simple, refined carbohydrates – chips, twinkies, ice cream, sodas, etc. Fruits and vegetables and proteins are not easy snack foods.
-So the ready availability of tasty snacks that are heavy in carbs has helped lead to a massive increase in obesity and Type 2 Diabetes.
+Things are even worse when you introduce snacks specially designed to appeal to our tastes.
+Refined carbohydrates, such as chips, twinkies, ice cream, sodas, etc, are tough on the body.
+Fruits, vegetables, and proteins are not convenient snack foods - they must be kept fresh.
+So those ready availability, pre-packaged tasty snacks that are heavy in carbs has helped lead to a massive increase in obesity and Type 2 Diabetes.

 In short, our bodies are designed for a different diet than they are getting.
 I find this idea fascinating.
 No wonder we are seeing new health challenges when we introduce foods that are inconsistent with the way our bodies are designed to work.